Liberation (Christina Aguilera album): Background

-Recording
+Recording and development

 Kanye West (left) and Anderson .Paak (right) produced two tracks each.

-Recording for the album initially took place in early 2014.
-At early stages, the first producer that was confirmed to be working with Aguilera was Pharrell Williams, which according to the singer, had one song that she loved.
+Liberations recording initially took place in early 2014.
+At early stages, the first producer confirmed to be working with Aguilera was Pharrell Williams, which, according to the singer, had one song that she loved.
 In 2015, Aguilera confirmed that she was still writing and gathering songs for the album to eventually record them.
-In late November 2015, Aguilera confirmed she was working again with long time collaborator Linda Perry.
-In February 2017, Aguilera claimed she was adding the final touches to the album, however in the same month, Tayla Parx confirmed she had worked with Aguilera, as well as Da Internz, Kanye West and PartyNextDoor.
-Billboard would later reveal that Aguilera met West in Rick Rubin's Shangri La studio in Malibu, California, a few months before West released The Life of Pablo in 2016.
+In late November, Aguilera confirmed she was working again with long time collaborator Linda Perry.
+In February 2017, Tayla Parx confirmed she had worked with Aguilera, as well as Da Internz, Kanye West and PartyNextDoor.
+Billboard later revealed that Aguilera met West in Rick Rubin's Shangri La studio in Malibu, California.
 About West, she commented: "I've always been a huge fan of Kanye.
 Outside of, you know, his controversial aspects, I just think he's a great artist and musicmaker and beatmaker.
 The artists that he chooses to pluck from different walks of life are so interesting."
-He produced "Accelerate" as well as "Maria", which is Aguilera's personal favorite.